mckinlde/T480/README.md

 ---

-## ⬇️ macOS Monterey Install
+## ⬇️ macOS Installation Notes

-1. Reboot → Press `F12` → Select OpenCore USB
-2. At boot picker, select `EFI (external) (dmg)`
-3. macOS Base System loads (verbose boot appears)
-4. If pairing screen appears: connect USB keyboard/mouse
+### Monterey (Offline Install):
+- Does not require internet
+- Can proceed directly to Disk Utility + Install

+### Sequoia (Online Install):
+- Requires internet **at boot** to validate installer
+- Ethernet must be connected **before powering on** the machine
+- Verified working via `IntelMausi.kext`
+- macOS will otherwise fail with "Internet connection required" popup

-5. In Disk Utility:
+### Disk Utility:
-   - View → Show All Devices
+1. View → Show All Devices
-   - Select free space on internal SSD
+2. Select unallocated space or full disk
-   - Format as:
+3. Format as:
    - Name: `Macintosh HD`
    - Format: `APFS`
    - Scheme: `GUID Partition Map`

-6. Close Disk Utility → Reinstall macOS Monterey
-7. Select `Macintosh HD` as target
+Then proceed with install.

 ---